jongan69/Redbubble_Uploader/README.md

-The bot will run up to 60 times before failure (Redbubble caps out number of uplaods per day)
+The bot will run up to 60 times before failure (Redbubble caps out number of uplaods per day at 60)